iv461/icey/README.md

 # Robustness

 This library is designed to be robust against common usage mistakes: It will detect problems like cyclic dependencies that would cause infinite update cycles.
-It enforces this by creating a Directed Acyclic Graph (DAG) and using topological sorting to ensure a well-defined order of updates.
+It enforces this by creating a Directed Acyclic Graph (DAG) and using topological sorting to ensure a pre-determined order of updates that guarantees all predecessor nodes are updated before their children ("deterministic update")

 # Similar projects